Colimits in 2-dimensional slices: Introduction

 We then show a result of lifting of $2$-colimits for $\dom\:\laxslice{\E}{M}\to \E$ in \prox\ref{proplifting}.
 This is based on a generalization to dimension $2$ of the bijective correspondence between cocones on $M$ and diagrams in the slice over $M$ (\prox\ref{correspoplaxncoconesdiag}).
 The $2$-dimensional correspondence is captured and justified by $\F$-category theory, also called enhanced $2$-category theory and introduced in Lack and Shulman's~\cite{lackshulman_enhancedtwocatlimlaxmor}.
 Roughly, the idea is to consider $2$-categories, whose morphisms we think as loose, with a selected subclass of morphisms that we call tight.
 We then ask $2$-functors to preserve the tightness of morphisms.
 A more thorough recall is in \recx\ref{recFcategorytheory}.

-$\F$-category theory is then crucial in establishing a result of preservation of $2$-colimits for $\dom\:\laxslice{\E}{M}\to \E$ (\thex\ref{teordomhassemilaxFadjoint}).
-Indeed we guarantee preservation of $2$-colimits by an original theorem (\thex\ref{teorsemilaxFadjpreserve}) that states that a lax left adjoint (\defx\ref{deflaxadj}) preserves appropriate colimits (\defx\ref{defsoplaxFcolimit}) if the adjunction is strict on one side and is suitably $\F$-categorical (see the partly original \defx\ref{deflaxFadj}).
+$\F$-category theory is then crucial in establishing a result of preservation of $2$-colimits for $\dom\:\laxslice{\E}{M}\to \E$ (\thex\ref{teordomhassemilaxFadjoint}), assuming that $\E$ has products.
+Indeed we guarantee preservation of $2$-colimits by an original general theorem (\thex\ref{teorsemilaxFadjpreserve}) that states that a lax left adjoint (\defx\ref{deflaxadj}) preserves appropriate 2-colimits (\defx\ref{defsoplaxFcolimit}) if the adjunction is strict on one side and suitably $\F$-categorical (see the partly original \defx\ref{deflaxFadj}).
 Lax adjoints have been firstly introduced in Gray's~\cite{gray_formalcattheory}, and the idea is to admit unit and counit to only be lax natural.
 At the level of hom-categories, such laxness translates as having an adjunction between them rather than an isomorphism (or an equivalence as for a biadjunction); see \recx\ref{reclaxadjunction}.
-We need such adjunctions because the suitable right adjoint to the domain $2$-functor $\dom\:\laxslice{\E}{M}\to \E$ is still $M\x -$ (as in dimension $1$), but the unit is now only lax natural.
-Taking then the tight part of a lax slice to be the strict slice (see \remx\ref{rephrasecorrespondence}), we open the way to find a lax $\F$-categorical adjunction. $\F$-categorical adjunctions appear also in Walker's~\cite{walker_laxfamilialrepreslaxgenfact}; and another potential source of examples is Bourke's~\cite{bourke_twodimmonadicity}.
+We need lax adjunctions because the suitable right adjoint to the domain $2$-functor $\dom\:\laxslice{\E}{M}\to \E$ is still $M\x -$ (as in dimension $1$), but the unit is now only lax natural.
+A lax adjunction between $\dom\:\laxslice{\E}{M}\to \E$ and $M\x -$ would not be enough to guarantee that $\dom$ preserves 2-colimits.
+But taking then the tight part of a lax slice to be the strict slice (see \remx\ref{rephrasecorrespondence}), we prove the crucial fact that such a lax adjunction is suitably $\F$-categorical and strict on one side.
+And we can then conclude that $\dom$ preserves appropriate 2-colimits. $\F$-categorical adjunctions appear also in Walker's~\cite{walker_laxfamilialrepreslaxgenfact}; another potential source of examples is Bourke's~\cite{bourke_twodimmonadicity}.
+Remember that, despite the preservation result is expressed in an $\F$-categorical language, it is always possible to start from a weighted $2$-colimit and view it in this context, after reducing it to a cartesian-marked oplax conical one (\recx\ref{rectwocatofel}).
+We also explain what such $\F$-categorical assumptions explicitly mean in practice.